 The virtual meeting platform is fully supported across browsers (Internet Explorer, Firefox, Chrome and Safari) and devices (desktops, laptops, tablets and cell phones) running the most updated version of applicable software and plugins.
-Participants should ensure that they have a strong WiFi connection wherever they intend to participate in the meeting.
-Participants should also give themselves plenty of time to log in prior to the start of the meeting.
+You should ensure that you have a strong WiFi connection wherever you intend to participate in the meeting.
+You should also give yourself plenty of time to log in prior to the start of the meeting.